-Parents/Guardians should follow these guidelines with regard to attendance:
+Parents/Guardians should follow these guidelines when notifying us of an absence:

-• Notify the school between 7:00 and 7:15 a.m. the morning of the absence by calling the appropriate Student Absence Line.
+Notify the school the morning of the absence by calling the appropriate Student Absence Line.
 A call to the absence line does not imply or excuse the absence.
 NOTE: If you have children in several schools, you will need to call each number to report each child's absence.